jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration

+A long overdue complete rewrite and redesign of the Crestron- Hubitat integration driver has been completed and uploaded.
+The nomenclature for the new driver is Hubitat_v2.
+The new driver is faster, more flexible, and more maintainable.
+And, all this has been done while preserving compatibility with Crestron’s 3-Series product line of smart home processors.
+A tutorial is included to guide people through the process of migrating to the new version

+v1 - Initial release of Hubitat_v2 driver

 Note - A mistake in the help for the Philips Hue module and the RGB- RGBW module was reported to me.
 In the help it states that the dim level and dim level fb fields are 0% to 100%.
 This is incorrect.